1mS3r/learning/README.md

 # learning
-Repo to track an index trainings performed in different technologies
+Repo to track and index trainings performed in different technologies